 Glucagon & Other Emergency Glucose Products

-Diabetes is a balancing act, especially when you take insulin or oral medications that lower blood sugar (blood glucose), especially sulfonylureas.
-If you do unplanned activity, skip a meal, or give yourself too much insulin, your blood sugar levels can dip and you quickly can develop low blood sugar.
+Diabetes is a balancing act, especially when you take insulin or oral medications that lower blood glucose (blood sugar), especially sulfonylureas.
+If you do unplanned activity, skip a meal, or give yourself too much insulin, your blood glucose levels can dip and you quickly can develop low blood glucose.

 When this happens, you’ll need to turn to glucagon.

-Glucagon—a hormone that raises blood sugar levels—is used to treat severe hypoglycemia.
+Glucagon—a hormone that raises blood glucose levels—is used to treat severe hypoglycemia.
 Glucose is taken as a spray into the nose or an injection administered under the skin.

 If you use insulin or a sulfonylurea to manage your diabetes, it’s a good idea to keep a glucagon kit with you in case of emergencies.
 You should also stash a second kit at work or in your car for extra security.
 Make sure your family, friends, and coworkers know how to use it in case of emergency.

 Check that you have an active prescription for glucagon.
 Before buying glucagon, check the expiration date—it should have at least a year of shelf life remaining.

 Researchers have worked hard to bring us a future where glucagon delivery isn’t a multistep process.
 They have developed glucagon products that require no mixing or injection.
 Their goal?
 A fast hypoglycemia treatment that lessens a caregiver’s stress during a tense emergency situation—and saves lives.

 Glucagon products now available in the U.S. and Food and Drug Administration (FDA)-approved: